-Apprentice reviews are conducted with LFE Regional Officers.
+Apprentice reviews are conducted with LFE Regional Officers and are recorded on an e-learning platform.
 The review process clearly establishes the level of progress made, and agreed goals to work towards during the next period for each apprentice.
 Regional Officers are responsible for coordinating this process.

-Feedback will be collated in the following areas:
+Review comments will be collated in the following areas:

-- Sporting Excellence Professional (completed by the Tutor Assessor) - BTEC Sporting Excellence and Performance - Functional Skills English and Maths (completed by Functional Skills tutor if appropriate) - Employer/club.
+- Employer/club - Sporting Excellence Professional (completed by the Tutor Assessor) - BTEC Sporting Excellence and Performance - Functional Skills English and Maths (completed by Functional Skills tutor if appropriate)

-The Regional Officer will use the collected information to discuss the progress and overall development of the apprentice.
+The Regional Officer will use the collected information to discuss progress and overall development of the apprentice.